 What is ORA-Data?

 ORA-Data is one of a suite of support services designed to help researchers access, create, archive, share and cite research data.
 It holds catalogue records of archived research data deposited at specialist archives.
 It also holds research data deposits of its own.
 Phase one (Pilot) of ORA-Data was released on 1st December 2014.
-Further functionality was added during 2015, and development of the service is ongoing.
+Development of the service is ongoing.

 How it will help your research